-Under this scheme, which is financed by the Australian Government, assistance is available as follows:

-- for full-time study in approved courses

-- subject to a means test
+Under this scheme, which is financed by the Australian Government, assistance is available for full-time study in approved courses, to students who are not bonded and who are permanent residents of Australia, subject to a means test on a non-competilive basis.

-- on a non-competitive basis

-- · to students who are not bonded

-- to students who are permanent residents of Australia.

-Students in the following types of university courses will be eligible for assistance:
+Students in the following types of university courses are elicible for assistance:

 - Undergraduate and graduate degree courses

 - Graduate diplomas

 - Approved combined Bachelor degree courses

-- Master's qualifying courses where the course is the equivalent of an honours year and the student has not attempted an honours year.
+Master's qualifying courses if the course is the equivalent of an honours year and the student has not attempted an honours year.